-Pensionable earnings is the annual equivalent of basic salary or wage received by the member at each 1 December.
+Pensionable earnings is the annual equivalent of basic pay received by the member from the employer at 6 April each year.

-Pensionable Service is your period of membership of the Scheme (in years and completed months).
+Pensionable Service is your period of membership of the Scheme (in years and completed months)

 Spouse in the context of the Scheme, means your lawful husband, wife, widow, widower or civil partner.